 Saturdice is a monthly board and card game event, organized by a small group of volunteers.
-We hold this event every second Saturday of the month, from 14:00 until 22:30, in a clubhouse close to the Haarlem NS train station, where everyone is welcome to attend!
+We host this event every second Saturday of the month, from 14:00 until 22:30.
+The event is located in a clubhouse close to the Haarlem train station, where everyone is welcome to attend!

 What can be expected?

-Quite a few visitors bring their own games, providing a wide selection of games available for play.
+We own a growing collection of games which are available for all to play.
+In addition, quite a few visitors bring their own games, providing a wide selection of games available for play.
 What games you play, and whom you play them with is entirely up to you.
-Of course we don't demand that everyone is constantly playing.
-Plenty of people take a short break after finishing a game to talk to some friends from earlier events, or go outside for a quick smoke.
+Of course, there are plenty of opportunities to take a short break to talk to other visitors, or head outside for a quick smoke.

 How do I join?

 When you arrive, you're expected to sign in at the bar.
 This is where you'll pay the € 5,- entrance fee.
 You'll also receive 4 coins which you can spend on food and drinks.
 From there on, you are free to enjoy the event!